Keyboard shortcuts

 The instruction file grows organically.
 Start with a few rules and add more as you hit situations that need them.
 You won’t know what rules you need until you encounter the situations.

 Every time the agent does something you’d do differently, refine a rule.
-The instruction file is a living document.
+The instruction file and its Knowledge/ files are living documents.
 The setup that works well after a few months looks nothing like what you start with.

 FAQ